RogoLabs/CNAScoreCard/README.md

 ## Overview

-CNA ScoreCard is now a static website hosted on GitHub Pages that automatically updates every 6 hours with the latest CVE data.
-The site evaluates CNAs based on various metrics including response time, data quality, and reporting consistency.
+CNA ScoreCard is a static website hosted on GitHub Pages that automatically updates every 6 hours with the latest CVE data.
+The site evaluates CNAs using the Enhanced Aggregate Scoring (EAS) methodology, which measures CVE record quality across five key dimensions: foundational completeness, root cause analysis, severity context, actionable intelligence, and data format precision.

 ## Architecture